 Here is an editorial calendar template you can use – simply copy it and start planning your work.

-With the action plan ready and set in the editorial calendar, the next step is to do the research for the individual content pieces.
+With the action plan ready and set in the editorial calendar, the next step is to research the individual content pieces.
 To make sure the copywriter creates useful, engaging, and SEO-optimized content, provide them with a clear plan – the content brief.

 Besides the word count, the content brief should include information on who you’re targeting – your target persona and their stage in the buyer’s journey.
 It should include keyword research, as well as what the search intent is for these queries.
 Top-performing content, information, and inspiration resources are also helpful.
 The plan for the article should give information of what internal links should be included to and from this piece of content, taking into account the topic pillar and the product pages it can support.